halfzebra/chilled-js/src/FUN.md

 ) // Error: Sorry, we don't have more cupcakes
 ```

-The last use-case is the one where we don't really care about the error, because we have a good defaul value for replacing faulty input.
+The last use-case is the one where we don't really care about the error, because we have a good default value for replacing faulty input.
 Let's define a `withDefault` function, which can take a tuple and return a default value if the tuple contained an error.

 ```js